 Parkdale Montessori is Ottawa's only school accredited by the renowned Association Montessori Internationale (AMI).
-Our school is located in a beautiful residential area in central Ottawa.
-We provide quality bilingual education from 18 months to grade 6 in a warm and multicultural community environment.
-We offer authentic Montessori education, individualized learning, accommodations to meet each child’s needs, hands-on learning, enriched curriculum, and outdoor exploration.
-We invite you to visit our school!
+Parkdale Montessori provides bilingual quality education from 18 months to grade 3 in a warm community environment.
+The School offers authentic Montessori education, individualized learning, accommodations to meet each child’s needs, hands-on learning, enriched curriculum, and outdoor exploration.

 Central to your child's school experience is the underlying curriculum taught in the classroom.
 "Curriculum" refers to both what is taught and how it's taught.
 When considering the different curricula outlined in the next few pages, keep in mind that few schools fall neatly into one category or another.
 Most schools' curricula comprise a blend of best practices drawn from multiple curriculum types.
 Having said that, most schools do have a general overall curriculum type.
 These are identified for each school on OurKids.net.